What Does a Car Warranty Cover?

 We mentioned the powertrain warranty above.
 All major car manufacturers offer powertrain warranty coverage.
 Some car companies have the same basic warranty and powertrain coverage, while other companies provide longer powertrain coverage.
 You might have a 3-year, 36,000-mile basic warranty, for example, but five years and 50,000 miles of powertrain coverage.

 Powertrain coverage covers all of the following components:

 - All other parts of your vehicle’s powertrain

-Some companies offer powertrain coverage as long as 10 years or 100,000 miles.
+Some companies offer powertrain coverage for as long as ten years or 100,000 miles.
 Most companies offer powertrain coverage between 3 and 5 years.

 Some dealerships offer corrosion warranty, which covers the cost of repairing corrosion (rust) on your vehicle.